 It is very important to have a written contract in place and a copy should have formed part of your tender documents, so that the builder is aware of the terms and conditions on which they are basing their quote.

-If you’re working with a project manager, such as an architect, who will help find and appoint the builder and then administer the contract, they will probably want to use one of the standard contracts published by the Joint Contracts Tribunal (JCT).
-A guide is available at Jctltd.co.uk to help you choose the right one.
+If you’re working with an architect or other type of project manager, who will help find and appoint the builder and then administer the contract, they will probably want to use one of the standard contracts published by the Joint Contracts Tribunal (JCT).
+A guide is available at Jctltd.co.uk (opens in new tab) to help you choose the right one.
 Some larger main contracting firms and specialists, such as loft conversion companies, may have their own standard contracts.
 If you are appointing and managing the builder directly, you’ll need a different form of standard contract.
 The FMB produces a free contract, which can be adapted to individual projects.
 Another standard contract is available at Contract-pack.com, to download for £14.99.
 If your project is in Scotland, make sure you use a contract that is appropriate for Scottish law.

 What about prime cost contracts?

 An alternative way to work with a contractor is on what is known as a ‘cost plus’ or ‘open book’ basis, whereby the contractor charges for labour, materials and plant at cost and then adds an agreed mark-up, usually 15-20 per cent, for managing the project.

 This is a transparent way of working but does rely on trust: in particular you must trust the contractor and his team to work efficiently, not to drag the job out and inflate labour costs, and to only charge for materials used on site.

 This can be difficult because:

 - Contractors may vary their mark-up according to how busy they are;